ZhongYingkc/newest/content/authors/admin/_index.md

 highlight_name: true
 ---

-Ying Zhong is a postgraduate student of digital film technology at the Virtual Reality Lab of the Department of Film and Television Technology in Beijing Film Academy.
-Her research interets include user experience, human-computer interaction and human-centric computation in immersive environment.
+Ying Zhong is a 3rd year Master student in the Department of Film and Television Technology at Beijing Film Academy.
+She is currently working with [Dr. Feilin Han](http://feilinh.cn) in Virtual Reality Lab.
+Her research interets include Human-Computer Interaction, User Experience, Human-Centric Computation and eXtended Reality.
+She focuses on designing embodied interactions to enhance users' abilities in immersive environments.
+Prior to her Master's' program, she received her BEng in Digtial Media Technology from Beijing Film Academy.
 {style="text-align: justify;"}